-- ALWAYS USE SAW BLADE GUARD, riving knife and antikickback pawls assembly for every through-sawing operation.
-Throughsawing operations are those in which the blade cuts completely through the workpiece when ripping or crosscutting.
-Always be sure blade quard is tightened securely. - ALWAYS HOLD WORKPIECE FIRMLY against the miter gauge or rip fence.
-Use rip fence for rip cuts and miter gauge for crosscuts.
-Never use miter gauge and rip fence simultaneously. - 3.
-ALWAYS USE a push stick or push block, especially when ripping narrow stock.
+- ALWAYS USE SAW BLADE

+GUARD, riving knife and antikickback pawls assembly for every

+through-sawing operation.
+Through

+-sawing operations are those in

+which the blade cuts completely

+through the workpiece when ripping

+or crosscutting.
+Always be sure

+blade guard is tightened securely.

+- ALWAYS HOLD WORKPIECE FIRMLY against the miter gauge or rip fence.

+- ALWAYS USE a push stick or push block, especially when ripping narrow stock.
 Refer to ripping instructions in this Operator's Manual where the push stick is covered in detail.
-A pattern for making your own push stick is included on page 52. - 4.
-NEVER PERFORM ANY OPERATION FREEHAND, which means only using hands to support or guide the workpiece.
-Always use either the rip fence or miter gauge to position and guide the work.
+A pattern for making your own push stick is included on page 50.

+- 4. NEVER PERFORM ANY OPERATION FREEHAND, which means can using hands to support the workpiece, but always use either the fence OR the miter gauge to position and guide the workpiece.